w3f/polkadot-wiki/docs/general/ledger.md

 review, the apps would be available for download and installation using [Ledger Live](https://www.ledger.com/ledger-live).
 As it takes some time for Ledger to audit and review the release, the app upgrade option may not be available on Ledger Live when the new runtime is deployed on the network.
-If this happens, users cannot use Ledger devices with the Polkadot-JS UI, and while signing for a transaction, will most likely incur the error message "txn version not supported".
-Please do not panic if this happens, as there are solutions to this problem.
+If this happens, users cannot use Ledger devices to sign transactions.
 Suppose you cannot wait a few days until the app passes the Ledger audit, you can install the developer release from the shell using the latest version published on [the Zondax GitHub repository](https://github.com/Zondax/ledger-polkadot/releases).

 ### Install the Developer Release